iagogonzalezborines/iagogonzalezborines/README.md

 ## Welcome to my Web Development Journey! </> 🌐👨🏻‍💻

-### Hello there!
+- **Introduction:**
+  - Hey there!
+I'm Iago, and I'm actively immersed in my quest to become a skilled web developer. 👨🏻‍💻

+- **Current Focus:**
-I'm Iago, and I'm immersed in my quest to become a skilled web developer.
-Currently, I'm deep into my studies, where I'm not just accumulating knowledge but also gaining practical insights to hone my skills.
+  - Currently enrolled in my studies, I'm not just accumulating knowledge but also gaining practical insights to hone       my skills.   🎓

+- **Expertise:**
+  - My toolkit spans a variety of programming languages, including:
+  -  HTML </>
+  -  CSS 🪄
+  -  Java☕
+  -  PHP🐘
+  -  SQL🐬
+  -  JavaScript.🟨**JS**

+- **Learning Approach:**
-My toolkit spans a variety of programming languages, such as HTML, CSS, Java, PHP, SQL, and JavaScript.
-Through engaging in hands-on projects and dedicating myself to continuous learning, I'm laying a robust foundation in web development.
+  - Through engaging in hands-on projects and dedicating myself to continuous learning, I'm laying a robust foundation       in web development.

+- **Enthusiasm:**
-What truly excites me is the prospect of utilizing my diverse skill set to craft dynamic and user-friendly websites.
-I am committed to making a meaningful contribution to the ever-evolving digital landscape.
+  - What truly excites me is the prospect of utilizing my diverse skill set to craft dynamic and user-friendly websites.

+- **Commitment:**
+  - I am committed to making a meaningful contribution to the ever-evolving digital landscape.

+Join me on this exciting journey as we explore the possibilities and intricacies of web development together!

 #### I speak:
   - Spanish